Incorporating & Scaling a Leadership Development Curriculum

-Institutions should consider partnering with a leadership development curriculum provider who can help develop a customized competency assessment tailored to their organization’s unique context, student population, and course offerings, to understand adult learners’ strengths and areas for development, weighted by importance.
+Colleges and universities should consider partnering with a leadership development curriculum provider who can help develop a customized competency assessment tailored to their organization’s unique context, student population, and course offerings, to understand adult learners’ strengths and areas for development, weighted by importance.

 Access Our Webinar Series!

 Explore our webinars, Effective Leadership in Higher Education: A Conversation Series, to learn the current challenges various institutions face in implementing a leadership development curriculum, and the ways some programs are developing the leaders of tomorrow.

 3. Create dynamic leadership journeys — both virtually and in person — that are scalable and stackable.

 When colleges and universities shifted to everything being virtual, given the pandemic in 2020, many realized that in-person events and experiences weren’t always required.
 Learners and students no longer saw a need to be on campus for a specific number of hours in order to earn a certificate.

 With this shift, colleges and universities began to shift their approach towards one of viewing development as a journey, rather than a one-time experience.